Cannabis enthusiast and student of the art of solventless extraction

 Then work with each branch to carefully trim away the sections of flowers, picking your way through each flower with your pruning shears.
 Try to keep as much of the flower intact as you remove it bit by bit from the branches.
 All we want are the fresh buds, minus woody plant material.

 Next, it’s time to vacuum seal these buds in plastic sleeves.
 Vacuum sealing is important because it decreases the amount of oxygen present and minimizes condensation to maintain the flowers’ pristine condition while frozen.
 Too much oxygen present during freezing will lead to freezer burn, which is no good for the flowers.
+Be careful not to overly compact the buds together when vacuum sealing.

 For the freezer itself, ideally you want to use an industrial freezer, capable of reaching subzero temperatures.
 A freezer with humidity control is another advantage, as condensation is the enemy.